Nellie O'Donnell

-Eleanor "Nellie" O'Donnell McCormack (June 2, 1867 – February 28, 1931) was an American educator and clubwoman from the U.S. state of Ohio.
+Eleanor O'Donnell McCormack (June 2, 1867 – February 28, 1931) was an American educator and clubwoman from the U.S. state of Ohio.
 She was a teacher and principal in the public schools of Tennessee and was elected superintendent of public schools for Shelby County.
 When elected, there were 148 schools in the county.
 She increased the number and brought them to a higher standard.